-As regards the choice of representatives in the control commissions, England proposes I representative each from England, France, Belgium, Italy, America, and one neutral European power.
+As regards the choice of representatives in the control commissions, England proposes 1 representative each from England, France, Belgium, Italy, America, and one neutral European power.
 The German minister of finance is to be chairman of the commission, wit no right to vote, except to give a casting vote.
-He would have to carry out all the instructions of the council.
+He would have to carry out all the

+) The English plan has been technically worked out to the smallest details; here we shall only outline its essentials. instructions of the council.
 The council is entitled to hold meetings without the German minister of finance in cases concerning the exercise of rights already possessed by the Reparations Commission or the Guarantee Commission.

-") The English plan has been technically worked out to the smallest details; here we shall only outline its essentials,